Dead List: The Elderly in Horror Movies

 Rosemary’s Baby (1969)

-Minnie and Roman Castevet looked so benign at first.
+Minnie and Roman Castevet initially appeared benign.
 Rosemary and Guy Woodhouse’s nosy neighbors were just that, at first glance.
-But behind the scenes, these two were Satanic Cultists scheming to bring the Antichrist into being, and they have targeted Rosemary to be the vessel for change.
-Rosemary, being an emotionally fragile person to begin with, begins to distrust the Castavets, but they prove to be master manipulators.
-They have arranged all the people around Rosemary and planned this whole ritual out, determined to see it through.
+But behind the scenes, these two were Satanic Cultists scheming to bring the Antichrist into being.
+They have targeted Rosemary to be the vessel for change.
+Rosemary, being an emotionally fragile person to begin with, begins to distrust the Castavets.
+They prove to be master manipulators, using charm and subtlety.
+They have arranged all the people around Rosemary and planned this entire ritual, determined to see it through.
 This movie uses the perception of the elderly as largely harmless to its advantage, making Minnie and Roman some of the cleverest movie villains of all time.

 Helene Winston in The Brotherhood of Satan (1971)